 The graph shows that in times of calm when the risk of spillover effects is small, the interference at EU level in national policy decision-making is limited.
-By contrast, countries under macroeconomic adjustment programmes are those for which the constraints on national policies are the most stringent but also those that could represent the largest source of risk for other countries.
+By contrast, countries under macroeconomic adjustment programmes are those for which the constraints on national policies are the grammes are those for which the constraints on national policies are the most stringent but also those that could represent the largest source of risk for other countries.